Use of Oct 7 sexual violence stories for politics, hasbara dehumanizes victims - expert

 (photo credit: EYAL GAZIEL)

-The appropriation of October 7 sexual violence for political reasons and the discussion of this violence as being nationalistic or the harm as being national harm take away from the woman who was harmed, Clinical Psychologist Dr. Zivya Seligman explained Tuesday.
+The appropriation of October 7 sexual violence for political reasons and the discussion of this violence as being nationalistic or the harm as being national harm take away from the woman who was abused, clinical psychologist Dr. Zivya Seligman said Tuesday.

-Speaking at a conference hosted by Israel's Association of Rape Crisis Centers, Seligman, who is the founder and director of The Lotem Center for Treatment of Sexual Trauma, described experiences from being on the team tasked with treating victims of the sexual violence that took place on October 7
+Speaking at a conference hosted by the Association of Rape Crisis Centers in Israel, Seligman, who is the founder and director of the Lotem Center for Treatment of Sexual Trauma, described experiences from being on the team tasked with treating victims of sexual violence that took place on October 7.

 Turning harm done to the victims into harm done to the nation takes the victim out of the equation, erases her, and turns her into a public object, she said.